Tomy8s/About/CV.md

 [Command Line Essentials: Git Bash for Windows](https://stackskills.com/p/git-bash) – [Stackskills.com](https://stackskills.com/)

-## Work Experience
-### – as a teacher of English as a foreign language
-#### Kaplan International, Brighton, UK (Jul 2016)
-Preparation of lessons, teaching and assessment of students aged 12 – 17 , supervision 	at all times, participation and preparation of non-academic activities.
-#### Royal Spa English, Tunbridge Wells, UK (Jun 2016-Jul 2016)
-Preparation of lessons, teaching and assessment of students of different nationalities 	aged 14-17.
-Supervision of extra-curricular activities.
-#### Cambridge Education and training, Nizhnevartovsk, Russia (Sep 2011-May 2016)
-Preparation of lessons, teaching and assessment of students aged 10 – adult with beginner to advanced English.
-#### Bell Academy, Bedgebury, UK (May 2012-Jul 2012)
-Preparation of lessons, teaching and assessment of students aged 12 – 17 with beginner to advanced English, supervision at all times, participation and preparation of non-academic activities.
-#### British Study Centres, Ardingly, UK (Jun 2011-Aug 2011)
-Preparation of lessons, teaching and assessment of students aged 12 – 17 with beginner to advanced English, supervision at all times, participation and preparation of non-academic activities.
-### – as a reservations executive
-#### TUI, Chamonix, France (Oct 2010-Apr 2011)
-Coordination of communication, in English and French, between UK and Ireland-based agents and accommodation providers in the Alps and Pyrenees.
-### – as a shop assistant
-#### Anthonioz Ski, Samoëns, France (Jan-Apr 2009)
-Providing customers of various nationalities with help and advice when buying skiing equipment and accessories.
-French was the working language and the most common language spoken with clients.
 ## Formal Education
 ### Privet Language School, Kaliningrad, Russia (Aug 2012 and Aug 2014)
 2 x 3-week Russian language courses